grjsmith/practical_strategy_for_technologists/Chapter6.md

 # Chapter 6: Modern strategies

-In this chapter we’ll examine more modern strategies starting with Machievelli’s Letters to the Prince, written in 1513.
-Mavhiavelli has much to teach the strategist, in his book, Letters to the Prince, Machievelli attempts to make a science of leadership by distilling certain laws from observation, his experience as a diplomat, his study of history and his common sense.
+In this chapter we’ll examine more modern strategies starting with Machiavelli's Letters to the Prince, written in 1513.
+Machiavelli has much to teach the strategist, in his book, Letters to the Prince, Machiavelli attempts to make a science of leadership by distilling certain laws from observation, his experience as a diplomat, his study of history and his common sense.
 While Machiavelli was discussing what it meant to lead a city state in mediaeval Italy there are lessons for the modern strategist here as well.

 >The Romans therefore on seeing troubles far ahead, always strove to avert them in time and never permitted their growth merely for the sake of avoiding war, well knowing that the war would not be prevented, and that to defer it would only be an advantage to others…